Provisional Advanced Training

 We’re advising recruitment panels not to discriminate against candidates who haven’t been able to sit the DCE due to the postponement.
 However, local selection panels will make their own selection decisions as usual.

-PATs who don’t pass the DCE in 2021 will have gathered useful experience which may be a point of difference between them and other trainees during future recruitment rounds once they have passed the DCE.
+pATs who don’t pass the DCE in late 2020/early 2021 will have gathered useful experience which may be a point of difference between them and other trainees during future recruitment rounds once they have passed the DCE.
 However, Recognition of Prior Learning will not be granted for the time previously spent in pAT in this case.

 - Employment implications of not passing the DCE